What Happens During a Dental Procedure?

-Dental procedures start with an exam and pre-operative blood work with you veterinarian.
-Blood work is needed to ensure that you kitty’s vital organs are working properly, and that they are safe to go under anesthesia.
+Dental procedures start with an exam and pre-operative blood work with your veterinarian.
+Blood work is needed to ensure that your kitty’s vital organs are working properly and that they are safe to go under anesthesia.
 The blood work may be taken at a previous appointment, or it can even be done the night before if your kitty spends the night with us prior to their dental procedure.

-When you admit your kitty for surgery, you will meet with a technician.
+When you admit your kitty to surgery, you will meet with a technician.
 The technician will answer any questions you have about the procedure, as well as get an updated weight on your kitty.
-The morning of the procedure, your cat is examined by the doctor, who will listen to their heart and lungs before going under anesthesia.
-Once they are cleared for the dental procedure, a pre-anesthetic pain medication is administered.
+On the morning of the procedure, your cat is examined by the doctor, who will listen to its heart and lungs before going under anesthesia.
+Once they are cleared for the dental procedure, pre-anesthetic pain medication is administered.
 The most common pain medication is in the morphine family, and it will help your kitty feel at ease while also providing pain control if needed.

 Next, the dental technician will begin charting the teeth and will record any loose or fractured teeth, visible tooth resorption, root exposure, periodontal disease, or presence of gingivitis.
 Once everything is updated, the technician will begin scaling/cleaning the teeth, using both hand instruments and ultrasonic equipment.
 Having your kitty under full anesthesia allows the technician to remove the tarter from the gum line and all sides of the teeth without protest or discomfort.